LuskinOIC/website/README.md

-# LuskinOIC
+# LuskinOIC Website

-Front end app for LuskinOIC powered by [Next.js](https://nextjs.org/) bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and integrated with [Contenful](https://www.contentful.com/developers/).
+Public website for The Luskin Orthopaedic Institute for Children (LuskinOIC).
 Built in partnership by [Sustainable Progress and Equality Collective](https://specollective.org/) and [Of Ash and Fire](https://www.ofashandfire.com/).

+## License

+The code for this project is released under a [Creative Commons License](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) and can be used for educational and non-commercial purposes.
+Any redistribution of the code should be shared under the same license.
+All assets, content, and artifacts contained within the public folder are under the copyright of LuskinOIC.

 ## Getting Started